txm0324/Bachelor-Thesis/README.md

 ## Prerequisites

-Before running the code, please ensure you have the following installed: @ToDo
+Before running the code, please ensure you have the following installed:

 - Python 3.x
 - Required Python libraries (listed in `requirements.txt`)